ScraperHub/how-to-build-a-product-monitoring-tool-with-ai-and-crawlbase/README.md

-# How to Scrape Baidu
+# How To Build A Product Monitoring Tool With AI And Crawlbase

 We invite you to explore our [blog](https://crawlbase.com/blog/how-to-build-a-product-monitoring-tool-with-ai-and-crawlbase?utm_source=github&utm_medium=referral&utm_campaign=scraperhub&ref=gh_scraperhub) for more details.